pshenriquei/pshenriquei/README.md

 ### Hi there, I'm Pedro Henrique 👋

-- 🔭 I’m currently working on service n2 at Braspag for Lios machines
+- 🔭 I’m currently working developer mobile at Braspag
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m using Flutter, Kotlin and Java in my job.
 - 😄 Pronouns: he/his

 <div>